 - Disable Screenshots

 - Remote Logging

 - Maintenance Mode

 - Off-Site Sync

 From the Configure drop-down of the Datto device GUI, select Device Settings.

 This option allows you to set the Datto device's internal clock to the specified local time zone.
-All times displayed in the UI will be shown in the time zone specified.
+The UI will use this time zone when generating timestamps.
 Any scheduled tasks for the device will also adhere to this time zone.
 Datto recommends matching the appliance's time zone with that of its physical location.